 Peter Attia speaks extensively about DNS on his podcast with Dr. Michael Rintala, a respected DNS instructor, whose insights and expertise have contributed to expanding the reach of DNS, making it accessible to a wider audience.

 Dynamic Neuromuscular Stabilization is a compass guiding us towards holistic movement wellness.
 From unleashing athletic prowess to rectifying postural imbalances caused by desk-bound routines.
 By tapping into our primal motor programs, DNS provides a roadmap for postural harmony and athletic excellence.
+As experts providing physical therapy in San Diego, we have a certified DNS provider on staff to help you master this resource.

 The rich text element allows you to create and format headings, paragraphs, blockquotes, images, and video all in one place instead of having to add and format them individually.
 Just double-click and easily create content.